 After the print is completed, the parts are taken out from the build platform.
 These SLA parts in their raw form are soft and mushy and need post-processing to give them the required strength.
 As a part of post-processing, they are immersed in a solution of isopropyl alcohol (IPA).
 IPA hardens the part and cleans any residual resin left on it.
 The parts can then be polished and painted to any desired color and finish.

-Now that you are acquainted with the basic architecture and process methodology of Formlabs SLA, let’s deep dive into part orientation and support structure generation principles.
+Now that you are acquainted with the basic architecture and process methodology of Formlabs SLA, let’s deep dive into Formlabs Part Orientation & How To Generate Support Structures.